aleshaleksey/fansys23/08-spell-list.md

 **Limitations**:
 - Divinities are often picky about who will serve as their vessel.
 A dark god often prefers a vessel that is innocent and "pure" that it may best damage and corrupt it, or it may prefer a powerful vessel that can be best used complete its schemes.
 A kind god may prefer a vessel on the brink of destruction, or one that has endured great hardships, or it may prefer a champion of its cause (This is usually for the DM to decide).
 A deity that is not satisfied by the offered vessel may decide to ignore the call or punish the one who calls it.
 - The divinity is aware of who is calling upon it and decide to ignore the summons.
 In this case the caster may disengage fom the spell or try to force it.
 If the caster tries to force the issue, the target and caster make an opposed SAP roll.
 If the caster wins the spell succeeds (although the caster will likely wish that it hadn't).
 If the spell fails, it fails [catastrophically](07-magic-and-spellcasting.md#the-catastrophic-cascade) as if the spell was countered on the caster's location.
+- Unlike ordinary possession, "light[supernatural]", "divine" or "entropic" damage do nothing to drive the possessing being out of the body offered up to it.

 **Global**: The spell lasts for as long as the vessel inhabited by the deity is not destroyed and the deity wishes to remain in it (but at least a week).
 Likewise, the avatar only takes the unavoidable damage when it takes a "main action" or "full round action".